aatmunbaxi/site/content/_index.md

 ## About Me {#about-me}

-I'm Aatmun Baxi.
 Currently I am an MS student in mathematics at Texas A&amp;M University.

 **Interests:** Broad.
 Some include category theory, topological quantum field theories, and algebraic geometry.